 4. Applying for a contract role

-To get your first contract, you need to get your CV up-to-date.
-Contract recruiters are primarily interested in your current skillset and experience.
 You should list these at the top of your CV, and keep the document to a maximum of two pages if you can (this is a rough guide).

 Be concise, and remember that you’re being hired for your skills, to fill a project requirement.
 Keep the ‘additional information’ you may have included in your permanent CV to a minimum.
 Tailor your CV (within reason) to each role you apply for.

-It goes without saying that you should take time to make the CV presentable; spell check everything and use uniform fonts.
+You should take time to make the CV presentable; spell check everything and use uniform fonts.
 You want to make sure your CV stands out from the crowd.

 These days, LinkedIn is probably the most important tool in a contractor’s armoury.
 Set up a profile if you haven’t done so already, and make sure your traditional CV and online profiles match.

-More and more recruiters use pre-screening firms to find out more about applicants, so clean up your online footprint if there could be any unflattering information out there about you if you perform a search on your name.
+More and more recruiters use pre-screening firms to find out more about applicants.
+So clean up your online footprint if there could be any unflattering information out there about you if you perform a search on your name.

 - How to create the ‘killer’ CV